AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/configure-edge-system.md

    - To delete a tag, select **X** in the tag bubble.

-1. To create the configuration, do one of the following:
+1. To set the configuration, do one of the following:

-   - To use the default configuration for the system type, select **Start With Default**.
+   - To use a configuration template, select **Copy From Configuration Template**.

-   - To select a JSON file that contains the configuration, select **Start With Default**.
+   - To select a JSON file that contains the configuration, select **Import Configuration**.

 1. (Optional) In the **Section Select** dropdown list, select the section of the configuration to modify.
 The default option of `JSON Configuration` shows the entire configuration.